digital-work-lab/digital-work-lecture/docs/09_platformization.md

 Development of costs/risks/uncertainty over time

 - From positive platform effects on startup to negative platform effects in the maturity stage

+**Discussion prompt**: What is the methodolgoy of the paper (according to the hierarchy of evidence)?